 CE #5: Increase in Agency Rental Revenue Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Rental revenue in dollars (increase).
-Rental revenue prior to implementation of the activity \$11,250 Expected rental revenue after implementation of the activity \$32,550 Actual rental revenue after implementation of the activity (in dollars) = \$34,089 The outcome meets the benchmark.
+Rental revenue prior to implementation of the activity \$11,250 Expected rental revenue after implementation of the activity \$32,550 Actual rental revenue of the activity \$36,103.
+The outcome exceeds the benchmark.